A GUIDE TO THE BEST WINE REGIONS OF SOUTH AUSTRALIA

 The Barossa Valley produces more than one-fifth of Australia wine.

-But the Barossa Valley is most famous for Seppeltsfield, one of the oldest wineries in the region and winner of the Best Wine Tourism Service at the Great Wine Capitals event in Portugal, November 2016.
+But the Barossa Valley is most famous for Seppeltsfield, one of the oldest wineries in the region and winner of the Best Wine Tourism Service at the Great Wine Capitals event in Portugal, in November 2016.
 This one should be top of your list to visit.

 There are three towns you should try to pop into; Angaston, Nuriootpa, and the centre of the region, the beautiful town of Tanunda.
 We have spent the weekend in Angaston and another in Tanunda and found both were great bases.

-Some of our favourite wineries in Barossa are St Hallett – Their old block shiraz is delicious.
-Peter Lehmann winery offers a good overall experience and some excellent wines.
+Some of our favourite wineries in Barossa are St Hallett – Their old block Shiraz is delicious.
+Peter Lehmann Winery offers a good overall experience and some excellent wines.

 Tip: For an extra treat, don’t miss out on the annual Barossa Gourmet Weekend.
 It’s held at the beginning of spring and showcases the best the region offers.